-The Lamicall iPad Stand is a very sturdy, and fully adjustable stand that can be used for every size iPad and tablet.
+The Lamicall iPad Stand is a very sturdy, and fully adjustable stand that can be used for every size iPad or animating tablet.
 It is also ideal for viewing photos, videos, and movies, and is perfect for drawing and animation, using it as an easel of sorts.

 The stand is completely adjustable and allows for you to either use it horizontally or vertically, although we do suggest you use it horizontally for any tablet larger than 12 inches, to ensure it stays balanced.